francofusco/wp3/README.md

 ![imgs/routing_detailed.png](imgs/routing_detailed.png)

 This scheme allows to locate each LED individually in the custom design.
-Furthermore, a JSON file is produced that can be imported into SignalRGB to provide the necessary information to map each LED to a portion of the scene.
+Furthermore, JSON files are produced that can be imported into SignalRGB to provide the necessary information to map each LED to a portion of the scene.

-For each given LED density, the routing scheme and the JSON file are generated respectively under the names `design_info/wp3_routing_XXX_leds_per_tile.pdf` and  `design_info/wp3_signal_rgb_XXX_leds_per_tile.json`, where `XXX` is the number of LEDs that the designer determined can fit in a single panel.
+For each given LED density, the routing scheme and the JSON file are generated respectively under the names `design_info/wp3_routing_XXX_leds_per_tile.pdf` and  `design_info/wp3_PROJECT-NAME_XXX_leds_signal_rgb.json`, where `XXX` is the number of LEDs that the designer determined can fit in a single panel.

 #### Bill of materials